Can I Eat Expired Smoked Salmon Sliced at Grocery Fish Counter?

 Expert Source

-"According to the FDA, smoked salmon sliced at a grocery fish counter should be stored in the refrigerator at 40°F or below and consumed within 3-4 days for optimal safety and quality."
+"According to USDA guidelines, smoked salmon sliced at the grocery fish counter should be stored in the refrigerator at 40°F or below and consumed within 3-4 days for optimal safety and quality."

 ✅Fresh Smoked Salmon Sliced at Grocery Fish Counter